 Marine Biology.
 A general survey of the invertebrates, vertebrates, and marine plants as communities with emphasis on local examples of these principal groups.
 Lectures, laboratory, and field work are included.
-Prerequisites: general biology and consent of instructor.
+Pre-requisites: general biology and permission of instructor.
 Four semester hours-undergraduate credit.